Maattrraan: Critical reception

 The Times of India gave the film 3.5 out of 5 stars, commenting that it had a "running time of close to three hours, and editor Anthony should have persevered with the director to reduce it as a lot of time is expended on scenes that could have been easily sacrificed to make it a much more compact package.
 Or maybe Anand also needed a Maattrraan (alternate) to step in when he lost his way".
-Sify's critic commented: "If you are looking at a time pass entertainer, walk into K. V. Anand’s Maattrraan.
+Sify commented: "If you are looking at a time pass entertainer, walk into K. V. Anand’s Maattrraan.
 It is a fun ride till interval and in the second half there is a neat message told with lot of cinematic liberties.
 Suriya holds the film together as the script tends to waver towards the climax".
-Pavithra Srinivasan of Rediff gave the film 2.5 out of 5 stars, concluding that it had a "great premise, great characters and actors who could have pulled off a complicated story.
+Pavithra Srinivasan of Rediff gave the film 2.5 out of 5 stars, saying it had a "great premise, great characters and actors who could have pulled off a complicated story.
 Sadly, the movie never capitalises on its strengths".

 S Viswanath from Deccan Herald cited that "despite its interesting theme, the film is, however, done in by its rather long running time as also painfully sluggish first half seeking to establish the plot but brimming with comic capers", summing up that it was "an ensemble entertainer but could have been much better".
 Haricharan Pudipeddi of NowRunning gave the film 2.5/5 stars, stating that it "only promises the potential of Suriya, but fails to arouse interest due to its stretched second half and lacklustre narration".
-The New Indian Express critic Malini Mannath claimed that the film "with its whimsical screenplay and lackadaisical narration, turns out to be a huge disappointment", going on to add that it "smacks of overconfidence, and an utter disregard for the sense and sensibility of a viewer".
+Malini Mannath of The New Indian Express claimed that the film, "with its whimsical screenplay and lackadaisical narration, turns out to be a huge disappointment", going on to add that it "smacks of overconfidence, and an utter disregard for the sense and sensibility of a viewer".
 J Hurtado of Twitch Film said, "Maatraan is two decent films split down the middle with little connective tissue to bind them, not unlike its protagonists" and concluded, "See it at your own risk".

-In response to most of the reviews which mainly criticised the film's length, Maattrraan was edited down to a shorter runtime.
-Almost three minutes of the first half and over 20 minutes from the second half were trimmed from the film.
+In response to the mixed reviews, especially criticism towards the film's length, Maattrraan was edited down to a shorter runtime from its original two-hour-and-thirty-five-minute runtime.
+IANS reported that almost three minutes of the film's first half and over 20 minutes from the second half were trimmed.
+Anand, however, clarified that only 10 minutes overall were edited out.